 The most common language spoken in Roxbury is English.
 Other important languages spoken here include Polish and Spanish.

-Did you know that the neighborhood has more Hungarian and Lithuanian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Greek and Dutch ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.5% of this neighborhood's residents have Hungarian ancestry and 1.9% have Lithuanian ancestry.
+In fact, 3.8% of this neighborhood's residents have Greek ancestry and 6.4% have Dutch ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.